hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit_connections.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the network ExpressRouteCircuitConnection should exist.
 Changing this forces a new network ExpressRouteCircuitConnection to be created.

 * `circuit_name` - (Required) The name of the express route circuit.
 Changing this forces a new network ExpressRouteCircuitConnection to be created.

-* `peering_name` - (Required) The name of the peering.
-Changing this forces a new network ExpressRouteCircuitConnection to be created.

 * `address_prefix` - (Required) /29 IP address space to carve out Customer addresses for tunnels.